 It's been ten years since Britney Spears shaved the hair off her head, leaving her scalp and her soul bare to the world.
 Ten years since she made her exterior match what she was feeling inside.
 Ten years since she attacked a paparazzo's car with a broken teal umbrella in a fit of rage, when we can only assume she was trying to reclaim her privacy and, in turn, herself.

-To mark the tenth anniversary of Spears's momentous breakdown, on February 18, Lifetime released the unauthorized biopic, Britney Ever After.
-Eight seconds into the trailer, actor Natasha Barrett (who plays Britney) has already gotten out the shears.
+To mark the tenth anniversary of Spears' momentous breakdown, on the 18th of February Lifetime released the unauthorised biopic, Britney Ever After.
+Eight seconds into the trailer, actor Natasha Barrett (who plays Britney) has already got out the shears.
 The Britney shears.
 And so, right at a moment when Spears seems to be relatively stable, her breakdown is dredged up all over again.

 A 2016 New York Times article revealed, shockingly, that Britney is still under this conservatorship, and that it may last her entire life.
 The extent of it is far-reaching; Britney basically cannot make any choices for herself.
 From the article:

-She seems contented enough, though, with a plush residency at the biggest theater in Las Vegas, her kids back by her side, a coy Instagram presence, and rave reviews for her most recent album, Glory.
+She seems contented enough, though, with a plush residency at the biggest theatre in Las Vegas, her kids back by her side, a coy Instagram presence and rave reviews for her most recent album, Glory.
 She has, by all the usual criteria, come back.
-Her story has become one of survival, resilience, and redemption.
+Her story has become one of survival, resilience and redemption.
 But, we have to ask, redemption for whom?
-Redemption for Spears or redemption for us?
+Redemption for Spears, or redemption for us?

-As it became clear that Britney was probably dealing with substance issues and mental illness, all of our revulsion for "crazy" women—and for women who are stereotyped as "crazy" when they dare to have feelings or flaws in public—just poured out onto her at once.
-We wanted her to be perfect or be nothing.
-We wanted to idealize her or annihilate her.
-There was no in-between.
+As it became clear that Britney was probably dealing with substance issues and mental illness, all of our revulsion for "crazy" women – and for women who are stereotyped as "crazy" when they dare to have feelings or flaws in public – just poured out onto her at once.
+We wanted her to be perfect, or be nothing.
+We wanted to idealise her, or annihilate her.
+There was no in between.

 Where male stars would have been able to continue their careers as damaged, fallible human beings, Spears had to be contained and returned to the form in which we first worshipped her.
-That's why she's still gyrating on the stage in lingerie.
-Her flawless physical form is the only way we can measure that she's "OK" again.
+That's why she's still gyrating on stage in lingerie: her flawless physical form is the only way we can measure that she's "OK" again.